emilsedgh/modem/README.md

 ```

 * message `Object`
     * text `String` message body.
 Longs messages will be splitted and
         sent in multiple parts transparently.
-    * msisdn `String` receiver number.
+    * receiver `String` receiver number.
     * encoding `String`.
 '16bit' or '7bit'.
 Use 7bit in case of English messages.

 callback `Function` is called with `false` as first argument in case of failure.